shreekarpatel/Multikart-Ecommerce_Website/README.md

 # Hi, I'm Shreekar! 👋

-I learn how to build an E-commerce and give some of my touches to a project called "Great Kart" an interactive and user-friendly web application.
+I learn how to build an E-commerce and give some of my touches to a project called "Multi Kart" an interactive and user-friendly web application.

 The features are uncountable.